dzhavat/dzhavat.github.io/_posts/2020-04-09-powershell-script-to-kill-a-process-on-windows.md

   <figcaption>Don’t feel uncomfortable trying something new</figcaption>
 </figure>

-I totally agree with him!
+I completely agree with him!
 We should give ourselves room for experimentation and trying new things without feeling afraid to fail.
 It’s part of the process.

 ---